taith/horizon-ceilometer/README.md

-# horizon-ceilometer
-Giao diện cho Ceilometer tích hợp với Horizon

-##Hướng dẫn sử dụng
+# This source code for horizon ceilometer on OpenStack Kilo
+**Ceilometer interface is intergrated into OpenStack Dashboard**

+## How to install:
+This source code run in Linux Ubuntu
+In controller node
-#run cmd : sudo bash config.sh
+**_run cmd : sudo bash config.sh_**